 By Phil Stambaugh, PGA TOUR Media Staff

---Chapman became the third Englishman to win a title in the history of the Champions Tour and the second from England to win a senior major championship.
-Ironically, both Tony Jacklin (1994 First of America Classic in Grand Rapids) and Mark James (2004 Ford Senior Players Championship in Dearborn) also claimed their initial Champions Tour wins in the state of Michigan.
-Before Sunday, James was also the last Englishman to win on the Champions Tour, claiming the 2007 Allianz Championship in Boca Raton, Fla.
+--Chapman is bidding to become the third Englishman to win a title on the Champions Tour.
+Coincidentally, both Tony Jacklin (1994 First of America Classic in Grand Rapids) and Mark James (2004 Ford Senior Players Championship in Dearborn) claimed their initial Champions Tour wins in the state of Michigan.
+James was also the last Englishman to win on the Champions Tour, claiming the 2007 Allianz Championship.

 --Chapman is attempting to claim his first Champions Tour title in his 16th career start on the circuit and he could join Corey Pavin as the second first-time winner on the Champions Tour this year.
 He holds a 54-hole lead on the Champions Tour for the first time in his career.
 He was tied for 27th through 54 holes of last year’s Senior PGA Championship at Valhalla, his previous-best position in a 72-hole Champions Tour event.

 --Chapman is also attempting to become the first Englishman to win a Senior PGA Championship and the first European to win since Jock Hutchison from Scotland in 1947.
 He could also become the seventh different international winner of this prestigious championship (first since Zimbabwe’s Denis Watson in 2007).